rxi/lume/README.md

 ```

 ### lume.clear(t)
 Nils all the values in the table `t`, this renders the table empty.
+Returns
+`t`.
 ```lua
 local t = { 1, 2, 3 }
 lume.clear(t) -- `t` becomes {}